isyel/fleek-rick-and-morty/README.md

 - Linked the redux action calls with the API fetch functions by use of thunk middleware
 - Managed query string generation using saved state for query parameters
 - Manage API loading, and error response using redux actions and state (show loading and error status on UI)
+- No external Icon Library used, to keep app simple (alternatively used, css content icons and SVG icons)

 ### **Home Page (Characters List)**